sumanth3483/Implemention-of-RTL-to-GDS-II-for-RISC-V-Steel-using-Synopsys-tools/README.md

 # RISC-V-STEEL-
-this project has been taken from this profile (https://github.com/riscv-steel/riscv-steel)
+this project has been taken from this profile for the source code  (https://github.com/riscv-steel/riscv-steel)